Creighton vs. San Diego State: Odds, spread, over/under - NCAA Tournament Elite Eight

 Creighton vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament Elite Eight

-The No. 6 seed Creighton Bluejays (24-12) will play the No. 5 seed San Diego State Aztecs (30-6) in the NCAA Tournament Elite Eight on Sunday at KFC Yum!
-Center, airing on CBS beginning at 2:20 PM.
+An Elite Eight battle features the No. 6 seed Creighton Bluejays (24-12) meeting the the No. 5 seed San Diego State Aztecs (30-6) on Sunday at KFC Yum!
+Center.
+This NCAA Tournament matchup begins at 2:20 PM.

-In this article, you will find the spread and odds across multiple sportsbooks for the Creighton vs. San Diego State matchup.
+In this article, you will take a look at odds and spreads for the Creighton vs. San Diego State matchup across multiple sportsbooks.

 Creighton vs. San Diego State Game Info